BlockResearchGroup/compas_3gs/README.md

 ## Getting Started

-``compas_3gs`` can be installed directly from th GitHub repo:
+``compas_3gs`` can be installed directly from the GitHub repo:

     $ pip install git+https://github.com/BlockResearchGroup/compas_3gs.git

-Or by cloning it using the URL above.
+Or by cloning it from the URL above using a free Git client such as [Sourcetree](https://www.sourcetreeapp.com/).

 ## First Steps